johngrant/TransactionExplorer/README.md

 - **Full System**: Use root `./up.sh` and `./down.sh` for complete system management
 - **Backend**: Located in `/backend` - .NET Core API with Docker support
 - **Database**: Located in `/database` - SQL Server with initialization scripts
-- **Frontend**: Located in `/frontend` - React application with Vite
+- **Frontend**: Located in `/frontend` - React application with Docker support and Vite for development

 For detailed deployment instructions, see the respective documentation files in each directory.

 ## 🚀 Future Improvements

-- **Containerize the frontend**: Add Docker support for the React frontend to enable full containerization of the entire application stack
 - **Expand frontend test coverage**: Add more comprehensive component tests using Jest and React Testing Library, including edge cases and complex user interactions
 - **Add Cypress for automated browser testing**: Integrate [Cypress](https://www.cypress.io/) for end-to-end testing and automated browser testing to ensure UI functionality across different environments
+- **Add production-ready optimizations**: Implement multi-stage Docker builds, health checks, and monitoring for production deployments